‘I Swear I Was There’: The myth of Manchester’s most famous gig

 One Saturday morning, during an ad break on his Radio Manchester chat show, Tony Wilson leaned over his microphone and whispered into his guest’s ear.

-The man sat opposite Wilson on that morning was David Nolan, a local journalist who – after months of investigation into the illustrious Lesser Free Trade Hall gig on 4 June 1976 – concluded Wilson had probably not been in attendance.
+The studio guest that day was David Nolan – a local journalist who had investigated the illustrious Lesser Free Trade Hall gig on 4 June 1976 and concluded Wilson had probably not been in attendance.

 This was a big problem for Wilson.
 It didn’t fit his legend.